Ruaviel/Ruaviel/README.md

 Pull requests should follow alignment, not precede it.
 This helps protect the structure of the protocol, the continuity logic, and the sanctuary-oriented tone of the system.

+V3_2 Anchor Layer (Frozen)

+The V3_2 Covenant Anchor is **frozen**.
+It defines the canonical, deterministic anchor layer for Ruaviel and will not change.

+All future governance, proposal, or coordination logic (V4+) will be built **on top of** this layer without modifying it.

+See: `specs/V3_2-Specification.md`